 Arrival in Kathmandu and transfer to the Hotel which is closer to the restaurant, shopping centers.

-The area was restricted, near the Tibet border, the unexplored regions of the Langtang national park has recently opened and developed into the Tamang heritage trail.
-The people living in those places are pure Tibetans migrated from Tibet many years ago and Tamang community, whose culture goes to hundreds of years.
-The culture, crafts, ancient monasteries, traditionally built stone houses and the beautiful carved wooden porches reflect the solitude and the serenity of the Himalayan scenery.
+The region was restricted, which lies near the Tibet border, the unexplored areas of the Langtang national park have recently opened and grown in the Tamang heritage trail.
+The folks living in these places are pure Tibetans migrated from Tibet several years ago and the Tamang community, whose culture goes to hundreds of years.

-This area has developed unique home stay facility.
-One can stay in local houses, living with the locals; taste the local foods and drinks.
-While Goljung has ancient monastery, Gatlang is set high on a hillside among terraced fields is the Tamang settlement.
-From the viewpoint at Nagthali near these settlements,you can enjoy the panoramic view of Langtang Himalayan range and the Ganesh Himal range.
+While Goljung has an ancient monastery, Gatlang is put high on a hillside among terraced fields of Tamang settlement.
+From the viewpoint at Nagthali near these settlements, you can enjoy the panoramic view of the Langtang Himalayan range and the Ganesh Himal range.

 Arrival in Kathmandu and transfer to the Hotel which is closer to the restaurant, shopping centers.